 The partnership with BirdLife will support

-Currently, BirdLife International and Toyota Motor Corporation run two projects.
+BirdLife International and Toyota Motor Corporation run two projects together:

-In 2016, BirdLife International and Toyota Motor Corporation launched a 5-year project to support vital conservation work for Red List species in which Toyota is donating cars to BirdLife Partner organizations.
-These cars will be used to ensure effective and efficient delivery of conservation projects targeting Red List species whose habitats can be accessed only through rough terrain.
+In 2016, BirdLife International and Toyota Motor Corporation launched a five-year project to support vital conservation work for globally threatened species, in which Toyota donates cars to BirdLife Partner organizations.
+These vehicles are used to ensure effective and efficient delivery of conservation projects – targeting species whose habitats can be accessed only through rough terrain.

-As a further commission, Toyota is supporting the development of PRISM (Practical Impact Assessment Methods for Small and Medium-sized Conservation Projects).
-This project aims to develop guidance materials and build capacity for evaluating the impacts of small and medium-sized conservation projects.
-Evaluating the impacts (positive and negative) generated by conservation projects is essential for enabling practitioners to learn from experience, take informed decisions and effectively communicate project results.
+As a further commission, Toyota supported the development of PRISM (Practical Impact Assessment Methods for Small and Medium-sized Conservation Projects).
+This project aimed to develop guidance materials and build capacity for evaluating the impacts of small and medium-sized conservation projects.
+Evaluating both the positive and negative impacts generated by conservation projects is essential for enabling practitioners to learn from experience, make informed decisions and effectively communicate project results.
 However, existing evaluation methods are often unsuitable for small and medium-sized projects, which are tend to have limited capacity and resources to dedicate to evaluation.

-With Toyota’s support, we have expanded and accelerated development of PRISM.
-Since 2016, Toyota have supported the overall coordination of the project as well as three pilot evaluations of projects in Vietnam, Indonesia, and Thailand.
-These pilot evaluations will provide valuable feedback to improve the guidance and training materials developed by PRISM and provide useful case studies to illustrate good evaluation practice.
-A further pilot evaluation is due to take place in Africa later in 2017.
+With Toyota’s support, we expanded and accelerated the development of PRISM.
+Toyota supported the overall coordination of the project, as well as pilot evaluations for the projects in Vietnam, Indonesia, Thailand and Africa.
+These pilot evaluations provided valuable feedback to improve the guidance and training materials developed by PRISM and provided useful case studies to illustrate good evaluation practice.

 Toyota is the first Japanese company to sign a Global Corporate Partnership agreement with BirdLife International.